-At the end of the Business Simulator we provide detailed information to the client.
-This covers individual and team performance and where the group overall have performed well or areas where the business might need to focus going forwards.
+At the end of the Business Simulator we provide detailed information to management.
+This covers individual and team performance, how the group has performed overall, areas of strength or areas where the business might need to focus development going forwards.
 This can be used to target where future investment might be best placed.
-The feedback is data driven so that the results can be fed back to individuals if that is what is desired and incorporated into their personal development plan.
+The feedback is data driven so that the results can be fed back to individuals if that is what is desired and incorporated into their personal development plans.

 YEARS IN BUSINESS